Iesa-syed/web-design-landing-page/README.md

 # 🌐 Modern Landing Page

-A responsive landing page created using HTML5 and CSS3 featuring a modern navigation bar, hero section, search functionality, and login panel.
+A responsive landing page created using HTML and CSS featuring a modern navigation bar, hero section, search functionality, and login panel.